Kaarin Anstey: Education and career

 Anstey graduated with a PhD in Psychology from the University of Queensland.

 She is the Co-Deputy Director of the ARC Centre of Excellence in Population Ageing Research (CEPAR) at the University of New South Wales, where she is Scientia Professor of Psychology.

 From 2012 to 2017 she was the founding Director of the Centre for Research on Ageing, Health and Wellbeing at the Australian National University, where she is now an Honorary Professor.
 She is Senior Principal Research Scientist at NeuRA and a Director of the NHMRC Dementia Centre for Research Collaboration.
 She leads the NHMRC Centre of Research Excellence in Cognitive Health and the UNSW Ageing Futures Institute.
+From 2017 to 2024, Anstey was Deputy Director of the ARC Centre of Excellence in Population Ageing Research.

 Anstey is the Chair of the International Research Network on Dementia Prevention, a Director of the Board of the Dementia Australia Research Foundation, a member of the World Health Organisation Guideline Development Group cognitive decline and dementia, and a member of the Governance Committee of the Global Council on Brain Health, an initiative supported by the American Association of Retired Persons and AgeUK.